-Never get in a vehicle with a driver who has had alcohol if you suspect that he or she is impaired.
+Never get in a vehicle with a driver who has been drinking if you suspect that he or she is impaired.

-At the same time, talk him or her out of driving and suggest an alternative, such as public transit, a taxi or a drive-home service.
+At the same time, talk him or her out of driving and suggest an alternative, such as public transit, a taxi, a rideshare service, or a drive-home service.